Alessandro Benetton: Honors

 In 2010, he was appointed Cavaliere del Lavoro by the President of the Italian Republic at the time, Giorgio Napolitano.

 In 2016, he received the America Award of the Italy-USA Foundation.

 Awards

-In 2012, he sponsored United Colors of Benetton's UnHate communication campaign, winner of the Press Grand Prix at Cannes Lions International Festival of Creativity.
+In 2012, he created the United Colors of Benetton's UnHate communication campaign, winner of the Press Grand Prix at Cannes Lions International Festival of Creativity.

 In 2011, he was named Entrepreneur of the Year by EY.

+In 2018, he received the Kennedy Prize for placing sustainable development at the center of 21 Invest.

+In 2023, the U.N.
+Correspondents Association, UNCA, awarded him as "Global Advocate of the Year 2023”.